sarahemm/ruby-syncsign/README.md

 ## Features
  * Display circles, lines, rectangles, QR codes, and text on the displays.
  * Obtain information about associated hubs and displays.

+## TODO
+ * Support non-display nodes that connect to the SyncSign hub (like temperature or occupancy sensors)
+ * Support display-resident images (item type IMAGE)
+ * Support bitmap images from a URI (item type BITMAP\_URI)
+ * Support icons in text boxes

 ## Use